Khumi people: History

 Among the ethnic groups in Chittagong Hill Tracts the Khumis were the war like people.
 Earlier they were very often engaged in internecine or intertrinal warfare with the Bawms and the Mros.
-The Khumis used to live in Arakan; when there was fierce battle between them and the Mros, the latter being defeated fled to Chittagong Hill Tracts.
-But later the Khumis themselves entered Chittagong Hill Tracts after being defeated by a more powerful tribe.
+The Khumis originally lived in Arakan; however, after a fierce battle between them and the Mro, the latter were defeated and fled to the Chittagong Hill Tracts.
+But later the Khumis themselves entered Chittagong Hill Tracts after being defeated by Arakan.

-Now the Khumis live in Ruma and Thanchi areas of Bandarban District.
+The term "Khumi" might have originated from a combination of two words in the Khumi language: "Kha," meaning "man," and "Ma," meaning "the best race."
+Together, they signify "the man who excels in racing."
+But according to the Arakanese language, "Kha" translates to "dog," and "Ma" refers to "race," which interprets as "the dog that races best."

+Geographical distribution

+According to the 2022 Bangladeshi census, there are 3,780 Khumi in Bangladesh.
+They mainly concentrated in Bandarban District with 3287 population.

 Religion and culture

 The Khumis are animists.
 The men keep long hair and tie it into a tuft on the head.
 They are dependent on shifting cultivation.
-Only in 1995 did one of their members passed Secondary School Certificate examination.
+In 1995, only one of their members passed Secondary School Certificate examination.